Cabbage Hill

 Long Copse contains an excellent mix of native tree species along with examples of the rare wild service tree.
 There is also a notable badger sett within the wider woodland area with the surrounding meadows providing suitable foraging areas for these nocturnal animals.

 The woodland also provides habitat for many woodland birds such as nuthatch and tawny owls and roosting opportunities for bats.
-Skylarks are present within the meadows and their pleasant song can be heard regularly over the site from early spring to early summer.
+Skylarks are present in the meadows and their pleasant song can be heard regularly over the site from early spring to early summer.

 Contact information